tlfbrito/tlfbrito.github.io/src/pages/dynamodb-on-demand-hydrator/index.md

 ---
 title: DynamoDb OnDemand Hydrator
 date: '2017-01-27'
-spoiler: DynamoDB is NoSQL and distributed database from Amazon webservices that automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored.
+spoiler: At Uniplaces we use a DynamoDB as our main database.
+DynamoDB is NoSQL and distributed database from Amazon webservices
+    that automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent and fast performance.
 tags:
   - AWS
   - Cloud